-Set a career high with six goals and added 11 assists for 17 points in 78 games...Led the Avalanche in blocked shots (144)...Finished second on the Avs in ice time with an average of 22:19 per game...Led the club in short-handed ice time (2:55 per game) and finished second in even-strength ice time (19:16 per game)...Ranked third on the squad in hits (170)...Registered a career-high seven shots on Oct.
-17 vs. Detroit...Was a “plus” player in seven consecutive games, Oct.
+Set a career high with six goals and added 11 assists for 17 points in 78 games…Led the Avalanche in blocked shots (144)…Finished second on the Avs in ice time with an average of 22:19 per game…Led the club in short-handed ice time (2:55 per game) and finished second in even-strength ice time (19:16 per game)…Ranked third on the squad in hits (170)…Registered a career-high seven shots on Oct.
+17 vs. Detroit…Was a “plus” player in seven consecutive games, Oct.
 25 to Nov.
-10, posting a +14 rating during that stretch...Was only the third Avalanche player in the last nine seasons to be “plus” in seven or more consecutive games, joining Cody McLeod (Oct.
-13 - Nov.
+10, posting a +14 rating during that stretch…Was only the third Avalanche player in the last nine seasons to be “plus” in seven or more consecutive games, joining Cody McLeod (Oct.
+13 to Nov.
 8, 2009) and Ian Laperriere (Oct.
-25 - Nov.
-10, 2005)...Had a three-game point streak, Nov.
-23-29, tying his career high...Left the game with a knee injury on Dec.
+25 to Nov.
+10, 2005)…Had a pair of three-game point streaks, Oct.
+27 to Nov.
+2 and Nov.
+23-29, tying his career high…Left the game with a knee injury on Dec.
 5 at Edmonton, forcing him to miss four games from Dec.
-6-12...Appeared in his 500th NHL game on Dec.
+6-12…Appeared in his 500th NHL game on Dec.
 23 at San Jose.

-2012-13: Finished second among Avalanche defensemen in scoring with 10 points (1g/9a) in 46 games…Ranked second on the club in blocked shots (102)…Led all Colorado defenders and finished fourth overall on the team in hits (96)…Registered a career-high eight hits on Feb.
-16 at Edmonton, the most by an Avalanche defenseman since the league began tracking the statistic in 2005-06…Tied his career high with two assists on Feb.
-26 at San Jose, allowing him to reach the 100-career point mark…Recorded his second career fighting major on March 20 vs. Dallas and his third on April 8 vs. Calgary…Scored the game-winning goal with eight seconds left in regulation on April 13 vs. Vancouver…Tied his career high with a +4 rating on April 21 vs. St. Louis, the third time in his career that he’s been +4 in a game…Following the season, Hejda represented the Czech Republic at the 2013 IIHF World Championship in Stockholm and Helsinki.
+2012-13: Finished second among Avalanche defensemen in scoring with 10 points (1g/9a) in 46 games…Ranked second on the club in blocked shots (102)…Led all Colorado defenders and finished fourth on the team in hits (96)…Registered a career-high eight hits on Feb.
+16 at Edmonton…Tied his career high with two assists on Feb.
+26 at San Jose, allowing him to reach the 100-career point mark…Recorded his second career fighting major on March 20 vs. Dallas and his third on April 8 vs. Calgary…Tied his career high with a +4 rating on April 21 vs. St. Louis.

 2009-10: Led the Blue Jackets in blocked shots (133) and ranked third in average ice time (20:38)…Saw his streak of 161 consecutive games played come to an end when he missed eight contests from Oct.
 17 to Nov.
 4 due to injury…Compiled a career-high three-game point streak from Jan.
 7-10, which included goals in back-to-back games for the first time in his career…Missed the season’s final 12 games due to injury (March 19 to April 9).

-2008-09: Registered a career-high 21 points (3g/18a) while appearing in all 82 games for the Blue Jackets…Broke his own franchise record for highest plus/minus rating in a single season at +23…That +23 rating tied him for seventh among NHL defensemen…Finished second on the club with 157 blocked shots…Tied a Blue Jackets single-game record with a +4 rating on Jan.
+2008-09: Registered a career-high 21 points (3g/18a) while appearing in all 82 games for the Blue Jackets…Broke his own franchise record for highest plus/minus rating in a single season at +23…Finished second on the club with 157 blocked shots…Tied a Blue Jackets single-game record with a +4 rating on Jan.
 2 at Colorado…Logged a career-high 28:58 of ice time on April 4 at Nashville.

 2008-09 PLAYOFFS: Skated in three of Columbus’ four postseason games in what was the Blue Jackets’ first-ever appearance in the Stanley Cup Playoffs…Was injured in Game 3 of the CQF vs. Detroit on April 21 and missed Game 4.